krushna27/RAG-Loan-QA-System/README.md

 You can use either:

 # RAG_Pipeline_Step3.py for a command-line QA demo.
-app.py or app1.py for a Streamlit web interface.
+app.py  for a Streamlit web interface.

 # Architectural Decisions